View Source Mix (Mix v1.17.3)

 In the example above we have created the alias some_alias that will run the task mix hex.info, then mix run to run an Elixir script, then mix cmd to execute a command line shell script.
 This shows how powerful aliases mixed with Mix tasks can be.

-One commit pitfall of aliases comes when trying to invoke the same task multiple times.
+One common pitfall of aliases comes when trying to invoke the same task multiple times.
 Mix tasks are designed to run only once.
 This prevents the same task from being executed multiple times.
 For example, if there are several tasks depending on mix compile, the code will be compiled only once.

-Similary, mix format can only be invoked once.
+Similarly, mix format can only be invoked once.
 So if you have an alias that attempts to invoke mix format multiple times, it won't work unless it is explicitly reenabled using Mix.Task.reenable/1:

 another_alias: [